| Cuisine

 good for the digestion.
 All curries are made using a wide variety

+of spices.
 In Indian cuisine, food is categorized into six tastes - sweet,

 sour, salty, spicy, bitter and astringent.